dwtechnologies/dmstasks/README.md

 You will now end up with a lot of JSON files in the `tasks` directory, ready for your pleasure.
-Have a look in the supplied `runtasks.sh` for automated task creation and activation using shell.
+Have a look in the supplied `createtasks.sh` and `runtasks.sh` for automated task creation and activation.